 And remember, you need both kW and kWh specifications to get an accurate quote on a battery.

 The last 10 years saw staggering mass adoption of rooftop solar across Australia as technology advanced, the market matured and prices tumbled.
+The same has and continues to happen with solar batteries.

 Yes – but you may need to change your inverter.
 Hybrid inverters allow you to add batteries to your existing systems by connecting them to the grid.
 Alternatively you may need to add a battery inverter instead.
 Get 3 quotes from qualified installers to assess your situation.